 Kitchen or Bath Outdated

-Homesmith makes it easy!
-A walk-through with an experienced real estate investor from Homesmith can help you determine which repairs to overlook when buying investment property in Ohio and Southern California.
-Homesmith has an incredible inventory of Ohio and Southern California properties.
-Call Homesmith at 1-855-HOMESMITH (466-3764) or send us a message today!
+Homesmith Properties makes it easy!
+A walk-through with an experienced real estate investor from Homesmith Properties can help you determine which repairs to overlook when buying investment property in Ohio and California.
+Homesmith Properties has an incredible inventory of Ohio and California properties.
+Call Homesmith Properties at 1-833-HSPROPERTIES (477-7673) or send us a message today!